Forteee/Anatomy-Oriented-SSL/README.md

 ## Introduce
 1. Data and Enverioment preparing: More requirements and virtual environment creation cound be seen in requirements.txt.
 Download the dataset and run `preprocess.py` to generate label for Pretext tasks.
 2. Pretraining by pretext tasks: Replace the datapath in the training command of `./CMR_pretrain/pretrain.py`, and run it.
-After training, the model will be stored in `./experiments`.
+After training, the pretrained model will be stored in `./CMR_pretrain/experiments`.
-3. Training for Downstream task: Replace the datapath and checkpoint path in the training command of `./CMR_downstrem/train.py`, and run it,
+3. Training for Downstream task: Replace the datapath and pretrain model path in the training command of `./CMR_downstrem/train.py`, and run it.
+After training, the segmentation model will be stored in `./CMR_downstrem/experiments`.
-4. Testing for Downstream task: Replace the datapath and checkpoint path in the testing command of `./CMR_downstrem/predict_acdc_V1.py`, and run it,which will do the test and print the result.
+4. Testing for Downstream task: Replace the datapath and checkpoint path in the testing command of `./CMR_downstrem/predict_acdc_V1.py`, and run it, which will do the test and print the result of downstream segmentation task.

 ## Cite Anatomy-Oriented-SSL